A Beginner's Guide To Sustainable Interior Design

 It is sustainable design that is focused on how we design our interior spaces.
 It is about determining an effective use of our spaces, natural light and natural heat.
 It is about selecting sustainable materials and products to furnish and decorate our spaces with.
 This concerns everything from paints, to window treatments and to floors.
 And from sofas, to lighting, and to plates.
 It is also about curbing our energy consumption and waste.

-We spend most of our time indoors, whether it is at work, home or social places.
-It is also indoors we consume the majority of our products and energy.
+We spend most of our time indoors, whether it is at work, home or in public places.
+It is also indoors where we consume the majority of our products and energy.
 Therefore we should all be making a conscious decision to make our spaces as sustainable as we can afford to.
 Sustainable alternatives are currently slightly more expensive than their non-sustainable counter parts.
-Therefore making an Interior fully sustainable is difficult, especially if we’re looking to making quick and small changes to existing interiors.
-It is relatively easier to design fully sustainable interiors if we’re starting from scratch.
+Therefore making an interior fully sustainable is difficult, especially if we’re looking to making quick and small changes to existing interiors.
+It is relatively easier to design fully sustainable interiors if we are starting from scratch.
 But most of us are not, and this is okay.
 A few sustainable changes as and when we need to make them is the way to start.

 There are a lot of people who are under the assumption that Sustainable Interior Design is all about throwing out all their old products and replacing them with sustainable alternatives.
 That is not the case.
 You are adding to the waste problem by throwing away products that are still fully functioning.
 Sustainability is about product longevity and curbing waste.
 So replace products with sustainable alternatives when they need to be replaced, at the end of their use and life.
-In my blog post I'll be going into more detail about Sustainable Interior Design and how to design a beautifully sustainable interior.
+In the next blog post I will ll be going into more detail about Sustainable Interior Design and how to design a beautifully sustainable interior.

-Hopefully I've covered the basics of sustainability.
-My understanding is a working understanding, I'm learning more as I go along.
-If there's any errors then please let me know and I'll try my best to edit them out.
-I've tried to keep the explanations easy to understand.
-I've had quite a few people reach out and ask me what Sustainable Interior Design is, and so this is a response to that.
-Circle back round on the next two for the second part of this series, the one more about Interior Design!
+Hopefully I have covered the basics of sustainability.
+My understanding is a working understanding, I am learning more as I go along.
+If there is any errors then please let me know and I will try my best to edit them out.
+I have tried to keep the explanations easy to understand.
+I have had quite a few people reach out and ask me what Sustainable Interior Design is, and so this is a response to that.
+Circle back round next week for the second part of this series.